Below are a variety of frequently asked questions. We will be updating this information throughout the summer, so please check back here.

 Student Involvement and Success (SIS) is the administrative office at Redlands serves to enhance the overall student experience through programs intended to develop, educate, and entertain.
 SIS serves to provide every student with opportunities to engage and contribute to their Redlands community starting with New Student Orientation.
 SIS does this with the objective of developing successful students who lead meaningful lives.
 We believe learning goes beyond the classroom and being involved in student clubs and organizations, student government, or other types of student leadership programs are one of the most important and valuable aspects of the college experience.

 Associated Students of the University of Redlands is the student government on the University of Redlands.
 There are many different ways to get involved in ASUR, even as a first-year student!
-Branches include: Cabinet, Senate, and Judicial Council.
+Branches include Cabinet, Senate, and Judicial Council.
 ASUR is based on the pillars of representation, engagement, enhancement, and leadership, and believes that a true student government is one run for students, by students.
 The organization represents students on issues including academics, university policy, student affairs, and other areas that directly affect the experience of students.
 Moreover, ASUR provides high-quality programming and special events that reflect the interests and needs of the student body.
-Email email@example.com for more information
+Email firstname.lastname@example.org for more information.

 View the list of over 100 clubs and organizations here.
 There is also an involvement fair hosted the first week of classes.
 Students have the opportunity to learn more about each club that they are interested during this fair.
 Encourage your student to be on the look out for this event.
 Students can also Rush in the Spring semester.
 So if you are interested in Greek Life, be on the look out for information on Rush dates.